-- Simple fatty liver - also called hepatic steatosis.
+- Simple fatty liver (hepatic steatosis).
 Normally, very little fat is stored in liver cells.
-Simple fatty liver means that excess fat accumulates in liver cells.
+Simple fatty liver means that excess fat builds up (accumulates) in liver cells.
 For most people, simple fatty liver does not cause any harm or problems to the liver.
 However, in some people it can progress to more severe forms of NAFLD.

-- Non-alcoholic steatohepatitis - often called NASH.
-In this condition the excess fat in the liver cells is associated with, or may cause, inflammation of the liver.
-(Steato means fat, and hepatitis means inflammation of the liver).
+- Non-alcoholic steatohepatitis (NASH).
+In this condition the excess fat in the liver cells is associated with, or may cause, inflammation of the liver. ('Steato' means fat, and 'hepatitis' means inflammation of the liver).
 This is much less common than simple fatty liver.

 - Cirrhosis.
-Cirrhosis is a serious condition where normal liver tissue is replaced by a lot of fibrosis.
+This is a serious condition where normal liver tissue is replaced by a lot of fibrosis.
 The structure and function of the liver are badly disrupted.
 It is, in effect, like a severe form of liver fibrosis.
 Many liver conditions can lead to cirrhosis, including NAFLD.
 Severe cirrhosis can lead to liver failure.
-(See separate leaflet called 'Cirrhosis').
+(See separate leaflet called Cirrhosis.)